ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Discussion and Limitations

 \section{Discussion and Limitations}

-In this work, we propose \system as a universal XAI interface in the form of conversations.
+In this work, we propose \system as a unified XAI interface in the form of conversations.
 We especially incorporate practical user demands, representing as the four design principles collected from the formative study, into the \system design.
-As a result, users are able to better leverage the multi-faceted, mixed-initiated, context-aware and customized AI explanations in \system to achieve their tasks (\eg scientific abstract writing).
+As a result, users are able to better leverage the multi-faceted, mixed-initiated, context-aware, and customized AI explanations in \system to achieve their tasks (\eg scientific abstract writing).
 The \system design and findings can potentially shed light on developing more useful XAI systems.
-Additionally, we have released the core codes of universal XAI APIs and the complete code base of \system.
-The \system can be generalized to a variety of applications since the universal XAI methods and interface are model-agnostic.
+Additionally, we have released the core codes of unified XAI APIs and the complete code base of \system.
+The \system can be generalized to a variety of applications since the unified XAI methods and interface are model-agnostic.

-In this section, we further elaborate the core ingredients for useful XAIs based on user study observations with \system, the system generalizability and the empirical limitations.
-As an novel model of universal XAI interface using conversations, we believe it provides valuable grounding on how future conversational XAI systems should be developed to better meet real-world user demands.
+In this section, we further elaborate on the core ingredients for useful XAIs based on user study observations with \system, the system generalizability, and the empirical limitations.
+As a novel model of a unified XAI interface using conversations, we believe it provides a valuable grounding on how future conversational XAI systems should be developed to better meet real-world user demands.